COVID 19 Close Contact Instructions

 There are several oral medications which if taken within 24-48 hours of symptom onset can reduce severity of illness and shedding of virus.
 Current oral prescription medications are oseltamivir (generic Tamiflu), Xofluza, Relenza and Rapivab is an intravenous medication.
 Your medical provider will determine if an antiviral medication is appropriate for you based on severity of illness, timing of symptom onset and your chronic health conditions.
 Mild cases can often be treated with over-the-counter analgesics and cold/flu medications.

-Students with severe illness, signs of complications may be referred to an Urgent Care center or the emergency room.
+Students with severe illness, signs of complications may be referred to the emergency room.

 If you are a commuter or live locally, you may choose to see your primary care provider/physician (PCP).
 Please make sure you obtain a medical excuse from your PCP to present to the Dean of Students Office to cover any missed classes/activities.